EconPapers

-Strike while the Iron is Hot: Optimal Monetary Policy with a Nonlinear Phillips Curve
+Strike while the Iron is Hot: Optimal Monetary Policy under State-Dependent Pricing

-We study the Ramsey optimal monetary policy within the Golosov-Lucas (2007) state-dependent pricing framework.
-The model provides microfoundations for a nonlinear Phillips curve: the sensitivity of inflation to activity increases after large shocks due to an endogenous rise in the frequency of price changes, as observed during the recent inflation surge.
-In response to large cost-push shocks, optimal policy leverages the lower sacrifice ratio to reduce inflation and stabilize the frequency of price adjustments.
-At the same time, when facing total factor productivity shocks, an efficient disturbance, the optimal policy commits to strict price stability, similar to the prescription in the standard Calvo (1987) model.
+Abstract: We characterize optimal monetary policy under state-dependent pricing.
+The framework gives rise to nonlinear inflation dynamics: The flexibility of the price level increases after large shocks due to an endogenous rise in the frequency of price changes.
+In response to large cost-push shocks, optimal policy leverages the lower sacrifice ratio to curb inflation.
+When faced with total factor productivity shocks, an efficient disturbance, the optimal policy commits to strict price stability.
+The optimal long-run inflation rate is just above zero.

 Keywords: State-dependent pricing; Optimal monetary policy; Large shock; nonlinear Phillips curve (search for similar items in EconPapers)